 Length of service

-Terms are for three years.
-Members may not serve more than two consecutive terms.
+Terms are for four years.
+Members may not serve more than three consecutive terms.

 How to apply

 If you believe you are a good fit and bring an important area of expertise to the board, do apply!
 Go to the Office of the Minnesota Secretary of State's Boards and Commissions page, search for MNCDHH's open positions, and then complete the online application.